hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

     Weekends-->Model-D;
 ```
 # Model Evaluation To characterize The Heat Load
-In this part we explain the overall relationship between the predictors and the outcome variable, and at what settings the characterization of heat demand can deliver acceptable performance?
+In this part we explain the overall relationship between the predictors and the outcome variable, and at what settings the characterization of heat demand can deliver acceptable performance.

+We go to Google Colab notebook, we select one of these two files:
+** Organized Data/Scripts/Model Evaluation To characterize The Heat Load_winter.ipynb